LesFerch/WinSetView/Manual.md

 Rename CaptureCustom.reg to WinSetViewCustom.reg and place it in the AppData folder to have it applied by WinSetView.
 WinSetView.ps1 will import the file WinSetViewCustom.reg after all other settings are applied.
 This will override any settings applied by WinSetView!

 Please, if you don't know what you're doing, avoid this level of customization!

-**RollbackExplorer.vbs**

-This script has been removed from the WinSetView package.
-It is not compatible with Windows 11 build 22621.1344 or higher.
-If you run it on that build or above, Explorer will go into an inifinite reload loop.
-If that happens to you, just press **Ctrl-Alt-Del**, select **Task Manager**, click the **Run new task** button, browse to **RollbackExplorer.vbs** and run it.
-Then click the **No** button to go back to the Windows 11 Explorer.
-You may have to logout/login or restart to get everthing back to normal.

-Recommended: Install the program [StartAllBack](https://www.startallback.com/) to get back the Windows 10 ribbon and the ability to properly set folder types.

 # Command Line Operation